zaiisao/Documentation/en/Voice/android_audio.md

 ## Configure the Android NDK

-To call the plug-ins in the include files in the libs folder, you need to configure the Android NDK:
+To call the plug-ins in the include files under the libs folder, you need to configure the Android NDK:

 1. Click the **Configure** button and select **Project Defaults \> Project Structure**.
-Click to download Android NDK.
+Click to download the Android NDK.

 	 ![](https://web-cdn.agora.io/docs-files/1543388575943)

-2. Click **Finish** when the download is complete and Android Studio will automatically add the NDK path.
+2. Click **Finish** when the download is complete and Android Studio automatically adds the NDK path.

 	 ![](https://web-cdn.agora.io/docs-files/1543388586395)